 Samples stored at the Hunter Cancer Biobank (HCB) are collected from patients all around Australia, who have been diagnosed with a haematological malignancy.
 Participants have consented for their sample and data to be collected and used in future ethically approved research projects.

 Requested samples can be sourced from the current banked samples.
-For request of samples and data:
+Please follow the steps below:

-- Step One: Contact the ALLG Biobank Coordinator Adele Lee-Wriede at firstname.lastname@example.org or on +61 3 8373 9709 to determine if the ALLG Biobank can provide you with your research needs.
+- Step One – Contact the ALLG Biobank Coordinator Karin Dunne or on +61 3 8373 9725 to determine if the ALLG Biobank can provide you with your research needs.